We asked our wedding co-ordinators to offer their expert tips for a great day. They had so many things to say, we couldn't fit them all in here.

 Flowers are commonly used for bouquets, button holes and table decorations.
 A simple but effective gesture is for the groom’s button hole to be the flower used in the bride’s bouquet.
 A beautiful statement is for the bride to carry a single bloom rather than a bouquet, with the bridesmaids holding small bouquets complementing the bloom.
 There are so many options to choose from – make sure they suit you and the theme of your day.
-Our top tip is not to choose a flower that has an overpowering fragrance; the scent of roses can be extremely overpowering on a hot, sunny day.
+Our top tip is not to choose a flower that has an overpowering scent; the scent of roses can be extremely overpowering on a hot, sunny day.

 3. Cutting the cake